This site discusses Phimosis, Frenulum Breve and the Epithelium, and their relationship to Male Initiation and Identity.

 HOW TO CHECK

 The medical profession needs some sort of guideline about what to check for. - to ask the boy to retract his own foreskin and then to check the frenulum is the essential test.
-(A boy with frenulum breve can only see the problem with difficulty i.e. endure the tension while retracting and then turn the erect penis sidewards,). - Checking the frenulum would reveal any other condition - (except a relative phimosis, - and if no ring is visible when flaccid, then this will not lead to paraphimosis, so the school doctor`s responsibility is fulfilled).
+Checking the frenulum would reveal any other condition - (except a relative phimosis, however if no ring is visible when flaccid, then this will not lead to paraphimosis).

 See: How Not To Check reports of checking in Germany.